-At Ecotricity it is our commitment to you that we will provide you only with carboNZero Certified electricity sourced from non-thermal renewables including hydro, wind and solar.
-Because we are independantly carboNZero Certified by Enviro-Mark Solutions you can be assured your electricity is sourced from carboNZero Certified generation.
+At Ecotricity it is our commitment to you that we will provide you only with Toitū climate positive certified electricity sourced from non-thermal renewables including hydro, wind and solar.
+Because we are independently climate positive certified by Toitū, you can be assured your electricity is sourced from climate positive certified generation.

 1. Supply of Electricity by ECOTRICITY